-In the summer of 2006, Skeleton Lake's water was classified as turbid.
-The South basin had an average Secchi disk depth of 1.4 m, with a maximum Secchi depth of 1.5 m observed both in early August and mid-September.
-With the exception of the late August sampling date, where Secchi disk depth decrease from 1.5 m to 1.25 m, water clarity followed patterns in algal biomass (also referred to as water greenness).
-This slight increase in turbidity may have been due to other factors, such as the loading of mineral soils from the lake's catchment.
+In the summer of 2008, Skeleton Lake's water was classified as moderately turbid.
+The South basin had an average Secchi disk depth of 1.65 m, with a maximum Secchi depth of 2 m observed in late July (Table 1).
+With the exception of the late August sampling date, where Secchi disk depth decreased from 2 m to 1.25 m, water clarity followed patterns in algal biomass (also referred to as water greenness).
+This slight increase in turbidity may have been due to other factors, such as the loading of mineral soils from the lake's catchment or resuspension of organic particules following a mixing event.

+Water chemistry

-Skeleton Lake had elevated nutrient concentrations and algal biomass when compared to other lakes throughout Canada, and it is therefore classified as a eutrophic lake (Refer to: Trophic status based on lake water characteristics: A brief introduction to Limnology at the end of this report).
+Skeleton Lake has elevated nutrient concentrations and algal biomass when compared to other lakes throughout Canada, and it is therefore classified as a eutrophic lake (see A Brief Introduction to Limnology at the end of this report).
 In the Alberta context, however, this lake is of average nutrient concentrations and productivity.
+In 2008, total phosphorus concentrations ranged between 34 and 65 μ g/L, with an average concentration of 45.4 μ g/L, well within the eutrophic range (Table 1).
+Total nitrogen concentrations were an average of 1324 μ g /L, falling in the hypereutrophic range.
+Chlorophyll a (a measure of algal biomass) was relatively low at < 10 μ g/L from June through July, then increased four-fold to 42.5 μ g/L in August, declining by half in September (Figure 4).
+Average chlorophyll a was 19.3 μ g/L, in the eutrophic range.

-In 2006, total phosphorus concentrations range between 36 and 49 μg/L, with TP concentration of 41 μg/L (Figure 4).
-Chlorophyll a, which is a measure of algal biomass, remained stable throughout the open water season, ranging from 15 to 18 μg/L and averaging 17 μg/L. Total nitrogen concentrations, however, continually increased from July to September.
-Therefore, the mirrored patterns between Chl a and total phosphorus concentrations during the summer 2006 sampling, and the lack of synchrony between changes in TN and Chl a, would indicate that Skeleton Lake, similar to most Albertan lakes, is phosphorus and not nitrogen limited.
-Furthermore the ratio of TN: TP was always above 16:1 cut-off value, where values below this ratio would indicate that the system is limited by nitrogen.
+Total nitrogen and phosphorous concentrations remained stable from June through July and increased rapidly in August (Figure 4).
+The increase in algal biomass in August shows the algae's strong response to nutrient loading.
+Skeleton Lake, similar to most Albertan lakes, is phosphorus and not nitrogen limited because the ratio of TN: TP was always above the 16:1 cut-off value, indicating a surplus of nitrogen relative to phosphorous.
+Values below this ratio would indicate that algal growth is limited by nitrogen.

-Like most lakes in Alberta, Skeleton Lake is well buffered from acidification; its pH above 8.7 is well above that of pure water (i.e., pH 7).
+Like most lakes in Alberta, Skeleton Lake is well buffered from acidification; its pH of 8.7 is well above that of pure water (i.e., pH 7).
 Bicarbonate, calcium, magnesium, and sodium are the dominant ions in Skeleton Lake (Appendix 1).

-The concentrations of most ions and nutrients remained fairly constant since the 1980s, despite the recorded drastic reduction in water levels.
-Major nutrients (P, N) and water clarity have not gotten worse since the 1980s, indicating no significant change in nutrient inputs to the lake.
+The concentrations of most ions and nutrients have remained fairly constant since the 1980s, despite the recorded drastic reduction in water levels.
+Major nutrients (P, N) and water clarity have not changed significantly since the 1980s, indicating no significant change in nutrient inputs to the lake.
 In summer 2005, it appeared that the South basin had ameliorated in terms of algae and phosphorus concentration when compared to the 1986 average.
-However, given the results from the 2006 sampling we note that this decrease in TP may have simply been part of the system's natural variability.
-Further sampling of Skeleton Lake is required to detect long-term trends in water quality.
+However, the results from the 2008 sampling showing a large algal bloom and in August and the highest TP on record, so the 2005 decrease in TP may have simply been part of the system's natural variability.